grafana/agent/docs/sources/flow/getting-started/collect-opentelemetry-data.md

 # Collect OpenTelemetry data

-Grafana Agent Flow can be configured to collect [OpenTelemetry][] data and forward it to any OpenTelemetry-compatible endpoint.
+Grafana Agent Flow can be configured to collect [OpenTelemetry][]-compatible data and forward it to any OpenTelemetry-compatible endpoint.

 This topic describes how to: